ashtoroth8724/JavaGameOfLife/README.md

 5. Gas Rule
 Uses a Highest neighbour instead of a count near. gas excite (explode) when one of his neighbour is excited, and takes 5 turns to return to an excitable state.
-Inspired by this video from Steve Mould [Bizarre travelling flame discovery](https://youtu.be/SqhXQUzVMlQ?t=418) world advised: randomFive.csv interestingGas.csv densityStyle.csv
+Inspired by this video from Steve Mould "[Bizarre travelling flame discovery](https://youtu.be/SqhXQUzVMlQ?t=418)"

+world advised: randomFive.csv interestingGas.csv densityStyle.csv